 - Liver disease.

 B Complex Vitamin (FOLIC ACID) Side Effects & Safety

-Folic acid is LIKELY SAFE for most people.
-Most adults do not experience any side effects when consuming the recommended amount each day, which is 400 mcg.
+Folic acid is LIKELY SAFE for most people when taken by mouth or injected into the body.
+Most adults do not experience any side effects when used in doses less than 1000 mcg daily.

 There is some concern that taking too much folic acid for a long period of time might cause serious side effects.
 Some research suggests that taking folic acid in doses of 800-1200 mcg might increase the risk of heart attack in people who have heart problems.
 Other research suggests that taking these high doses might also increase the risk of cancer such as lung or prostate cancer.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Folic acid is LIKELY SAFE when taken by mouth appropriately during pregnancy and breast-feeing.
 Taking 300-400 mcg of folic acid daily is commonly used during pregnancy to prevent birth defects.